Founder & Executive Director

 She hails from Indiana where she lived on a 14 acre farm.
 Raising farm animals, participating in 4H, tending the family garden and working at the local blueberry patch were all a huge part of her teenage life.
 Raz has traveled/lived in many places including, Okinawa Japan, Long Island New York and various places in the South, all of these places fostered her continuous love for nature in their own unique way.
 After the Marine Corps, Raz migrated from her last duty station in the wonderful place of nature meets city, San Francisco, down to Orange County once again.
 Falling in Love with Earthroots when her then 8 year old joined a wilderness survival class, she has been involved with Earthroots ever since.
 Starting first as a class participant, to volunteer and now as a staff member.
 She is truly excited to share this great connection with nature, and the traditions of the local Native peoples that were the first stewards and wisdom of Orange County.

 Daniel Aaron Francis is the Restoration Manager at Earthroots 39 acre property, Big Oak Canyon.
 Additionally, he is a regenerative designer/educator and specialized project manager for other projects based in the Santa Ana River watershed, in Southern California.
-In the past 6 years his design and management skills have been focused in creating and applying passive water harvesting in community gardens, retrofitting existing orchards/farms, grey-water and rain water catchment, and urban and rural perennial tree based food systems.
+In the past 6 years, his design and management skills have been focused on creating and applying passive water harvesting in community gardens, retrofitting existing orchards/farms, grey-water, and rainwater catchment, and urban and rural perennial tree based food systems.
 Daniel’s passion is teaching adults and youth through hands-on experience in the field about local watershed ecology and regenerative design.
-Supervising crews of interns, skilled craftsmen, volunteers and youth groups, Daniel has found that with community involvement, any project is possible.
-Currently he is working on installing the first permitted curb-cuts in Riverside county, restoring a tributary creek with at-risk youth in the Santa Ana Mountains, and continued design work for local home owners and businesses.
+Supervising crews of interns, skilled craftsmen, volunteers, and youth groups, Daniel has found that with community involvement, any project is possible.
+Currently, he is working on installing the first permitted curb-cuts in Riverside County, restoring a tributary creek with at-risk youth in the Santa Ana Mountains, and continued design work for local homeowners and businesses.

 Adam’s love for water sports was cultivated at a very young age.
 He has been a California State Beach Lifeguard for more than 25 years, pool lifeguard before that and has taught swimming and surfing for many years.
 Adam’s focus on fun and ocean safety makes surfing accessible, even for first timers.
-When not in the water, Adam can be found teaching elementary age children at Gates Elementary School–a dual Spanish/English immersion program, or riding the waves, or parenting his young daughter.
+When not in the water, Adam can be found teaching elementary age children at Olivewood Elementary School, riding the waves, or parenting his daughter and son.